 Peter moved to San Diego as wine tour guide from Santa Barbara in 2015.
 Peter completed the SoftStack Factory full time immersion program.
 Peter went from knowing nothing about coding, with hard work, sacrifice, learned to code.
 Peter now advances the curricula, leads projects and facilitators at SoftStack Factory.
 Peter is an example of what can be accomplished when you pour yourself into the coding process 100%.

 Scott's career has been centered on bringing great products to market for longer than he'd care to admit.
-From his start as an impressionable software engineer wringing performance out of high-volume transaction processing systems for the credit card industry to starting his own company providing SaaS-based record label royalty software ultimately acquired by Sony Music, he's continually innovated in a variety of product domains.
-Scott's had good luck with timing too, even though he was too early with the most amazing phone nobody's ever heard of.
+From a start as an impressionable software engineer wringing performance out of high-volume transaction processing systems for the credit card industry, to designing and building an award winning mobile phone, Scott ultimately started his own company providing cloud-based record label royalty software which was subsequently acquired by Sony Music.

 Steve has built analytic “big data” solutions for the past 25 years.
 The